HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 Security

-One of the core promises of a multisig wallet is unbeatable security.
+One of the core promises of a multisig wallet is unparalleled security.
 Even if one key is compromised, an attacker still needs access to other keys to gain control of the wallet.
 Therefore, by equally distributing the power between signing authorities, multisig wallets eliminate “key person” risks common with single-signature wallets.
 This also ensures malicious members within the team cannot run off with the assets.

 Think of this as the typical 2-factor authentication you use to sign in to services.
 You can only access the account with confirmatory codes from multiple devices.
 Similarly, in multisig wallets, every signature is equally important, removing the single point of failure.